HuzunluArtemis/MailruDownBot/README.md

 - Force Subscribe
 - Upload with custom filename
 - Custom thumbnail for each user.
 Use: /save /clear /show
+- Server stats & Dyno usage for heroku.
+Use: /stats
 - Logger, Pinger, Shell executer

 ## To-Do